 We will absolutely exclude pedophiles from the sacred ministry.
 It is more important to have good priests than many priests.
 We will do everything possible to heal this wound.

 However, the Pope’s now patented candor may have done more to anger than pacify the victims of this abuse.
-After all, many Catholics suspect that a cabal of homosexuals in the Vatican continues to indulge and cover up the sexual exploits of gay priests, including the abuse of pedophiles.
+After all, a cabal of homosexuals in the Vatican continues to indulge and cover up the sexual exploits of gay priests, including the abuse of pedophiles.

 Not to mention the widespread (mistaken) belief that there is a positive correlation between homosexuality and pedophilia in the Catholic Church.
 And I’m sure the Pope is acutely mindful that disabusing Americans of this belief is critical to getting them to replenish the billions the Church has lost in payoffs and tithing withheld as a result of the sex abuse scandal….